dzianis-dashkevich-epam/videojs-draft-github-issue/README.md

 My Proposal is to add a config option to choose between PTS-based and DTS-based offset calculations, in order to support DTS-based buffered browsers, such as chromium v72.

+PS: I also noticed several problems with mux.js during investigation:
+- based on ffprobe output transmuxer generates strange frame's duration in mp4 files.
+- It is not possible to update `baseMediaDecodeTime` on the fly.
+You should re-initialize transmuxer to get an effect.

 ## Sources
 I can provide you with two links - original source and with debug overlay by e-mail.